-Just two hours ago, I emerged from the Certified Specialist of Wine exam, the first level of certification for the Society of Wine Educators.
+Just two hours ago, I emerged from the Certified Specialist of Wine or CSW exam, the first level of certification for the Society of Wine Educators.
 100 multiple choice questions, one hour, 3 “number 2” pencils and a whole lot of anxiety filling the room.
 I met a few of the 20 or so people sitting for the exam, mostly industry professionals like wine buyers for retailers and restaurants or wholesaler/distributor reps who sell wine and often must take the test.

-I voluntarily endured it to boast three letters following my name and, well, feel good about myself for passing it.
+I voluntarily endured it to boast three letters following my name and, well, feel good about myself for passing the CSW exam.
 Although it’s kinda strange to think that after 13 years of food and wine writing a 100 question exam legitimizes my credentials.
 But, like a true wine geek, I sheepishly admit to enjoying the intensive study for the past month or so.
 I enriched my brain with newfound appreciation of the depth of grape varietals in Italy, a refresher of the Grand Crus of Burgundy (not on my test, by the way… I went overboard) and the grapes of Greece (on the test).

 This is a test that the vast majority of the people who take it — no matter how long you’ve been in the industry — will need to study for.
 I even heard pre-test, break room chatter about a 50% fail rate.
 So, for those interested, here are some tips that I hope not to get in trouble for printing: